Are you a thyroidectomy patient struggling to feel better after your thyroid removal?

-For starters, and perhaps the easiest way to identify you fit into this category has to do with your thyroid lab tests.
+For starters, perhaps the easiest way to identify whether you fit into this category has to do with your thyroid lab tests.

 If you are someone who doesn’t have a thyroid (because it has been removed or because you were born without one or because it has been destroyed with radioactive iodine) then you should be paying close attention to your lab tests.